More than 95% of non-EU students set to lose APL (CAF) from July 2026

 Revised APL eligibility for non-EU International Students

-The draft budget also introduces a change in eligibility for certain international students.
+The budget also introduces a change in eligibility for certain international students.
 From 1st July 2026, non-European Union foreign students who are not receiving a government scholarship would no longer qualify for APL.

 The government’s stated goal is to better target financial aid toward those most in need.
 Currently, many international students qualify automatically for APL because their income is assessed using a standard formula.
 The reform seeks to focus the support on non-EU students who receive scholarships based on financial need.